MaZe3D/CantStop/README.md

 // struct and class names are capital and in CamelCase class MyCoolClass
 {
-public: // start with explicit "public:" (except if there is nothing public), indentaion like in this example →   MyCoolClass()
+public: // start with explicit "public:" (except if there is nothing public), indentation like here →   MyCoolClass()
 →   {
 →   →   // ...